techie-joe/core-dev/prime/README.md

 ## Build faster on GitHub Pages

 Finish building your site quicker. **Prime** helps you build websites on GitHub Pages using **ready-to-go templates and components**.
 You can build using **Markdown**, **Pug** or **HTML**.
 Set and style any page instantly, just by referring to the pre-configured assets.
-Our goal is to provide users with an **easy way to build a website**.
-We aim to meet the needs of the vast majority of users, including those who need to customize further.
-Start building with a massive leap ahead, and customize everything from global defaults to individual components to suit your need.
+Our goal is to provide users with a **quick and easy way to build a website**.
+Get a massive head start, then customize every detail as needed, from global defaults to individual components.

 > **Your design, your content, your way.
 Powered by Prime.**